-Probiotics and prebiotics are two food ingredients that have physiologic effects through the gastrointestinal tract.
-Once you buy a probiotic supplement, you should refrigerated it to prolong the shelf life.
-There are many that are sold in health food stores and online.
+Probiotics and prebiotics are two food ingredients that have physiologic benefits and effects through the gastrointestinal tract.
+Once you buy a probiotic supplement, you should refrigerate it to prolong the shelf life.
+There are many products that are sold in health food stores and online.
 It is difficult to know which are effective and which are not since very little testing has been done comparing the hundreds of different products.

 Probiotics have been defined as live microorganisms that (when ingested) have a beneficial effect in the prevention and treatment of specific medical conditions.
 These microorganisms are believed to exert biological effects through a phenomenon known as colonization resistance, whereby the indigenous anaerobic flora limits the concentration of potentially harmful (mostly aerobic) germs in the digestive tract.
 Other modes of action, such as supplying enzymes or influencing enzyme activity in the gastrointestinal tract, may also account for some of the other functions that have been attributed to probiotics.